Web Interface

 • For Favouriting an Antenna Pattern:

-• The icon will turn red Antenna favourite icon enabled indicating that the respective Antenna Pattern has been favourited.
+• The icon will turn red Antenna favourite icon enabled indicating that the pattern has been short-listed.
+It will appear in your antennas list after re-loading the user interface.

-The Mobile/Receiver input menu consists of the settings related to the remote end of the link.
+The Mobile / Rx (Receiver) input menu contains settings for the remote end of the link.
 This could be a mobile outstation, a customer or a vehicle.

 Mobile/Rx menu